Neobohaiornis: Plumage

 The holotype specimen of Neobohaiornis preserved numerous feather traces.
 The longer raised feathers seen over the head likely did not form a crest, although they superficially resemble this structure.
 Instead, Shen et al. interpret this as an artifact of post-mortem taphonomic distortion.
 The primary feathers of the wings are about twice the length of the humerus and their distal margins are rounded.
 Two long steamer-like feathers are present at the end of the tail, which would have trailed behind a small fan of rectricial tail feathers.

 Classification

-In their phylogenetic analyses, Shen et al. (2024) recovered Neobohaiornis in a polytomy with other bohaiornithids within the Enantiornithes.
+In their phylogenetic analyses, Shen et al. (2024) recovered Neobohaiornis in an unresolved polytomy with several other members of the enantiornithean family Bohaiornithidae, including Sulcavis, Zhouornis, and an unnamed coeval bohaiornithid.
+These results are displayed in the cladogram below:

+In 2026, Clark and colleagues described Plumadraco, another bohaiornithid from the Jiufotang Formation.
+These researchers used an updated version of the Shen et al. (2024) phylogenetic matrix to test the position of their new taxon, and recovered a better-resolved Bohaiornithidae.
+Neobohaiornis was placed as the sister taxon to Zhouornis, with Junornis and Gretcheniao as successively more early-diverging taxa.
 These results are displayed in the cladogram below: